Python module

 Bases: object

-Mixin for SASL mechanisms that do not support authorisation.
+Mixin for SASL mechanisms that do not support authorization.

 For example: